bohanhou14/gaze_gaps/instructions.md

     * Claim Hallucination: the claim supported by the citation is not truthful or not related to the context.

+    * Retrieval Inaccuracy: the claims supported by the citation is not relevant because the cited paragraph looks irrelevant compared to the target paragraph.
+If retrieval inaccuracy is labeled, there is no need to label claim hallucination.

     * Citation Hallucination: the citation is non-existent or pulled from a citation in the cited paragraphs.

     * Entity Hallucination: the entities associated with the citations are not truthful or are non-existent.